Originally published in Internet Retailer

 Online shoppers who don’t use Amazon are motivated by different things than are Amazon shoppers, some of which are quite revealing.
 Non-Amazon shoppers are people who are motivated strongly by a sense of belonging, indexing 54% higher than Amazon shoppers.
 This trait is especially strong with millenials who index 160% over the average for being motivated by a sense of belonging.
 Additionally, non-Amazon shoppers care about a knowledgeable staff and, interestingly, an easy return policy.
 In other words, non-Amazon shoppers are more about the personal touch of smaller online retailers.

 Compared to non-Amazon shoppers, those who do use Amazon are much more likely to represent the overall Internet population (mostly because it’s a much larger group of people.)
-They are though, more likely to make impulse purchases and are motivated to make brand decisions that help their self-esteem and self-image.
-Millenial Amazon shoppers are even more motivated by self-image and are further motivated to purchase things if they are fun, exciting and rewarding.
+They are more likely to make impulse purchases and are motivated to make brand decisions that help their self-esteem and self-image.
+Millennial Amazon shoppers are even more motivated by self-image and are further motivated to purchase things if they are fun, exciting and rewarding.

 Amazon Prime: More Than a Simple Loyalty Program